 NOTE: You can put the frozen turkey right in the soup at the end with the frozen corn!
 It will take about an extra minute to heat it through, but you can skip defrosting.

-If you want to freeze this soup, make it up until adding the noodles.
+If you want to freeze this soup, only use never before cooked turkey and make it up until adding the noodles.
 Add the turkey, but skip adding the frozen corn.

 Freeze in an air tight container for up to two months.
 When ready to eat, thaw, bring to a boil, and then add the noodles.
 Finally add in the corn.